HASwitchPlate/openHASP-docs/docs/devices/wireless-tag.md

 The SC01 Plus uses an ESP32-S3-WROVER module with a 3.5-inch capacitive touch display. openHASP can take advantage of the 320x480 resolution to show a large custom user-interface.
-On the back there is an expansion port with GPIOs so you can expand the capabilities as needed.
+On the back there are some ports with GPIOs so you can expand the capabilities as needed.

 | Pros                   | Cons
 |:-----                  |:----
 | 480x320 8-bit Display  | Flashing the initial bootloader
-| 2 MB PSram             | JST 1.25mm Expension headers
+| 2 MB PSram             | Serial Flashing tool recommended
-| Capacitive Touchscreen | Serual Flashing tool recommended
+| Capacitive Touchscreen | JST 1.25mm Expansion headers
 | IPS Viewing angles     |
 | Sleek design           |